quantumsnowball/trbox-lab/README.md

-# Trbox Dashboard
+# Trbox Lab

-This is the frontend console for `trbox` when live trading.
+This is the frontend console for `trbox` when backtest.